comflife/DiffusionDrive/README.md

 This creates a **coarse-to-fine** collaboration: the discrete token decides the coarse direction, and the residual head handles fine-grained correction.

+Another way to read this is:

+- token sequence = the planner's motion language
+- codebook lookup = convert that language into coarse step motions
+- residual head = fix the parts the finite codebook cannot represent precisely
+- heading head = make the final trajectory orientation-aware

+This is why the model is still a discrete AR planner even though the final trajectory is continuous.

 ## Base Checkpoint

 All AR experiments are initialized from the pretrained DiffusionDrive NAVSIM checkpoint: